 If you are receiving a chemotherapy that is likely to damage hair follicles (the root of the hair), hair loss usually begins about two weeks after treatment begins.
 Hair loss can range from thinning of the hair on your head to loss of all body hair.
 (Hair growth usually returns once chemotherapy has ended.)
 Chemotherapy-induced hair loss may be reduced by stopping or slowing the absorption of these drugs into the hair follicles.

 Scalp cooling, or scalp hypothermia, has shown some success in reducing/preventing hair loss on the head.
-The idea is to lower the temperature of the scalp during — and right before and after — chemotherapy, by putting a very cold cap on the head.
+The idea is to lower the temperature of the scalp during — and right before and after — chemotherapy.
 The cold temperature causes the blood vessels in the scalp to narrow.
 If less blood gets to the cell, then less of the chemotherapy drug is circulated through the hair bulb and follicle, and the hair is more likely to remain in place.

 In the U.S., two systems are available – a cap that has coolant circulating through it, and a frozen cap that must be replaced with another frozen cap about every 30 minutes.
 These products are approved for people who have a solid tumor — such as breast, ovarian or prostate cancer — and who are receiving chemotherapy drugs that are likely to cause hair loss.
 The caps are not currently approved for use in people who have blood or lymph cancers.

-- Side effects include mild headache and feeling cold.
+- Side effects include headache and feeling cold.

 - Some patients cannot tolerate the cold temperatures on their head and discontinue use of the product.

-- It can be expensive and is not yet covered by most health insurers in the U.S.
+- It can be expensive and is not yet covered by many health insurers in the U.S.

 - "Effect of a Scalp Cooling Device on Alopecia in Women Undergoing Chemotherapy for Breast Cancer: The SCALP Randomized Clinical Trial."
 Journal of the American Medical Association (JAMA) 2017 Feb 14;317(6)

-- Financial Assistance: HairToStay is the only nonprofit organization in the U.S. that offers some financial assistance to qualified patients.
+- Financial Assistance: HairToStay is a nonprofit organization in the U.S. that offers some financial assistance to qualified patients.
 They also offer information and support about scalp cooling.

 Generic name/brand name